kbow009/Jets/README.md

 * While loop

 ### Things Learned
-I spent hours trying to figure out how to compare the speed and range.
-I still didn't get that part working.
+Organizing variable names and instance names is becoming very important so I can follow what my code is doing.
 Breaking this project into little steps helped manage time.